 The NDA is a vehicle through which applicants formally propose that the FDA approve a new product for marketing and sale in the United States for one or more indications.
 Every new drug product candidate must be the subject of an approved NDA before it may be commercialized in the United States.
-Under federal law, the submission of most NDAs is subject to an application user fee, which for federal fiscal year 2019 is \$2,588,478 for an application requiring clinical data.
-The sponsor of an approved NDA is also subject to an annual program fee, which for fiscal year 2019 is \$309,915.
+Under federal law, the submission of most applications is subject to an application user fee, which for federal fiscal year 2020 is \$2,942,965 for an application requiring clinical data.
+The sponsor of an approved application is also subject to an annual program fee, which for fiscal year 2020 is \$325,424.
 Certain exceptions and waivers are available for some of these fees, such as an exception from the application fee for products with orphan designation and a waiver for certain small businesses.
+If an application is withdrawn prior to the FDA acceptance for filing, 75% of these fees may be refunded to the sponsor.
+If an application is withdrawn after filing, a lower portion of these fees may be refunded in certain circumstances.